SamBailey6194/pointless_impressions/README.md

 You can see the manual testing table [here](docs/markdowns/MANUALTESTING.md).

 You can see the automatic testing table [here](docs/markdowns/AUTOMATICTESTING.md).

+**Important**: Due to time constraints only US001, US002, US003 and US008 Backend TDD and BDD tests were implemented.
+The importance of completing the project to a high standard was prioritised over completing all tests.

 For TDD I used TestCase for Django and Jest for JavaScript